China imposes new restrictions on instant messaging tools - Xinhua

-BEIJING China will force real-name registrations on public accounts of instant messaging tools and require those wishing to publish or reprint political news to seek prior approval, state media and Tencent Holdings Ltd said on Thursday.
+BEIJING Aug 7 China will force real-name registrations on users of instant messaging tools and require public accounts wishing to publish or reprint political news to seek prior approval, state media said on Thursday.

 Last year, China launched a campaign to clamp down on online rumour mongering and 'clean up' the internet.
 The crackdown has led to an exodus of users from Twitter-like microblog platforms such as Weibo Corp's Weibo after authorities detained hundreds of outspoken users.

-The latest restrictions will affect hugely popular mobile messaging apps such as Tencent's WeChat, which has almost 400 million users.
-Other instant messaging tools include Tencent's QQ, Alibaba Group Holding Ltd's [IPO-BABA.N] Laiwang app, NetEase Inc's Yixin and Xiaomi Inc's Miliao.
+The latest restrictions will likely affect hugely popular mobile messaging apps like Tencent Holdings Ltd's WeChat, which has almost 400 million users.
+Other instant messaging tools include Tencent's QQ, Alibaba Group Holding Ltd's Laiwang app, NetEase Inc's Yixin and Xiaomi Inc's Miliao.

-Public, or official, accounts can send out single messages to a much larger number of followers than individual users and are commonly used by media organisations and companies.

 Accounts that haven't been approved by the instant messaging service provider are forbidden to publish or reprint political news, the official Xinhua news agency said.
 It added that service providers must verify and publicly mark accounts that can publish or reprint political news.

-Tencent said it would work within the new regulations which it stressed would only apply to public accounts and not to everyday users.

-"We will take measures against offensive and abusive activities to ensure compliance with relevant regulations," a spokeswoman said in an e-mailed statement.

-Alibaba declined to comment.
-Xiaomi declined to provide immediate comment by telephone, while NetEase was not available for immediate comment by phone.
+Tencent declined to provide immediate comment by telephone.
+Alibaba, Xiaomi and NetEase were not available for immediate comment by phone.

 OFFICIAL SCRUTINY